This article has been updated to reflect the 2025 version of Android Studio (‘Otter’).

 Start a new Android Studio Project (either from the Welcome screen or via File > New > New project).

-Choose “Basic Activity”.
+Choose “Basic Views Activity”.
 Click Next.

-Type a name: eg. Hello World”.
+Type a name: eg. “Hello World”.
 Check the language, it should be set to ‘Java’.
-Set the API Level to 21: API 21: Android 5.0 (Lollipop).
+Set the API Level to 28: API 28: Android 9.0 (Pie).
+But if you want, you may also choose different.
+Make sure if you would like to run on your Phone, that you choose an Android version your phone supports.

 Changing the Package name and the Location is optional.